 My life story

-How to raise a creative child?
-In 2013-4 I created 160 short videos that present the principles for raising a successful and creative child.
-These videos are still only in Hebrew.
+in 2013-4, wanting to explore further how to raise a creative child, I created 160 short videos that present the principles for raising a successful and creative child.
+These videos are on this website, for the time being only in Hebrew.

-Now I teach at Tel Aviv University in “International Masters (MA) in Diplomacy and Security Studies” the course “Cultural gaps in Israeli-Arab negotiations and ways of dealing with them” that is based on my book “Babylon – a Guide to the East-West Encounter.”
-In this course the students – Israelis in senior positions – created a website “Speeches to the Muslim world and to others” including the speeches they wrote to different sectors in the Muslim world according to the rules that were taught in the course in order to create a dialogue between the two sides.
+I taught at Tel Aviv University in “International Masters (MA) in Diplomacy and Security Studies” the course “Cultural gaps in Israeli-Arab negotiations and ways of dealing with them” that is based on my book “Babylon – a Guide to the East-West Encounter.”

-I also conduct the radio program “Following the Digital Gold” together with Dr. Ushi Shoham Krausz in “Reshet A” of Kol Israel every Wednesday between 12-13.
+I have also presented the radio program “Following the Digital Gold” together with Dr. Ushi Shoham Krausz in “Reshet A” of Kol Israel, 2015-2017